AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records.rst

    - Typical processing is via a case statement that "dispatches" based on discriminant
    - This centralized functional processing is in contrast to decentralized object-oriented approach

-* Flexibility

-   - Variant parts may be nested, if some components common to a set of variants